joshtynjala/actionscript-3.0-developers-guide/display/using-the-drawing-api/drawing-lines-and-curves.md

 To draw with the `graphics` property of a Shape, Sprite, or MovieClip instance, you must first define the style (line size and color, fill color) to use when drawing.
-Just like when you use the drawing tools in Adobe® Flash® Professional or another drawing application, when you’re using ActionScript to draw you can draw with or without a stroke, and with or without a fill color.
+Just like when you use the drawing tools in Adobe® Flash® Professional or another drawing application, when you're using ActionScript to draw you can draw with or without a stroke, and with or without a fill color.
 You specify the appearance of the stroke using the `lineStyle()` or `lineGradientStyle()` method.
 To create a solid line, use the `lineStyle()` method.
-When calling this method, the most common values you’ll specify are the first three parameters: line thickness, color, and alpha.
+When calling this method, the most common values you'll specify are the first three parameters: line thickness, color, and alpha.
 For example, this line of code tells the Shape named `myShape` to draw lines that are 2 pixels thick, red (0x990000), and 75%
 opaque: